nikeee/advent-of-code-2020/README.md

 # Advent of Code 2020

-I try to use a different language every day.
-However, if there are tasks that build upon each other (like in 2019), I'll try to stick to the same language.
+...with a different language every day.

 To see how to run the solutions of each individual day, look at its main source file.